 Greek 1 introduces students to the Ancient Greek language, which encompasses that of Biblical (Koine) Greek, and simultaneously explores Greek culture in the 4th and 5th centuries B.C.
-This course is designed to train students in reading Biblical and ancient texts as well as in speaking and listening.
-Students will learn the basics of Ancient Greek by studying the alphabet, common vocabulary, grammar, syntax, and pronunciation, and they will translate passages both from great works, such as Homer’s Odyssey, and from the New Testament.
-Knowledge gained from this course will not only allow students to read the Bible in the original language in which it was written, but it will also help them better understand ancient history and even the English language.
+Students learn the basics of Ancient Greek and practice reading biblical and ancient texts as well as speaking and listening.
+They not only learn to read the New Testament in its original language, they also gain a deeper understanding of ancient history and the English language.

-There are no prerequisites for this course, but students are encouraged to have completed Latin 1-3.
-This is a challenging rhetoric level course with an honors distinction.
-The course price includes registration, study sessions, administration, and medal/certificate distribution for the National Classical Etymology Exam and the National Greek Exam.
+The course price includes registration, study sessions, administration and medal/certificate distribution for the National Classical Etymology Exam and the National Greek Exam.

 Suggested Grade Level: 9-12